Blu3u/Blu3u/README.md

 ## 🛠️ My Current Learning Goals

+- Learn music theory and playing on a piano.
-- Learn the intricacies of printed circuit board (PCB) design.
+- Learn printed circuit board (PCB) design.
-- Acquire a decent understanding of the theory behind GPT pretrained transformers.
+- Understand how to build GPT from scratch.
-- Obtain an OpenBCI development kit and experiment with brain wave readings, exploring potential virtual reality (VR) applications.
+- OpenBCI development kit experiments for VR.

 ## 🎮 My Post-Work Endeavors in Progress